hyperhq/docs.hyper.sh-hyper/Feature/volume.md

 # Volume

-In Hyper_, volume offers high availability, durability, and consistent performance needed to run your workloads. `Volume` is a persistent storage service for use with containers in the Hyper_ cloud.
+In Hyper_, volume offers high availability, durability, and consistent performance needed to run your workloads.
+It is a persistent storage service for use with containers.
 Multiple replicas will be automatically created with each volume in the same region to protect your data from hardware failure.

-In Hyper_, volume uses `EXt4` filesystem (more options in the future).
+Volume uses `EXt4` filesystem (more options in the future).
 Each container is shipped with a default `root volume` of 10GB.
 Additional volumes can be created separately with container, with the size range of `10GB` to `1TB`:

     $ hyper volume_create 100 -n db_data